 - Must be United States citizens or permanent residents (eligible non-citizens).

-- Must be registered for a graduate level course – scholarships can only be applied to a course which contributes to a student’s academic progress toward fulfilling the requirements of the graduate degree.
+- Must be registered for a graduate level course; scholarships can only be applied to a course that contributes to a student’s academic progress toward fulfilling the requirements of the graduate degree.

 - Academic standing:

 - Continuing students must be in good academic standing.

 - New students must have a 3.00 or better undergraduate cumulative grade point average on a 4.00 point scale.

 The following documents must be submitted to the Financial Aid Office: